klorealf/ruby-word-search-challenge/README.md

 # Word Search

 ## Summary
 In this challenge we're going to write a search algorithm that will tell us whether or not a word can be found in a [word search puzzle][wikipedia word search].
-The specific rules that we need to follow will be detailed in the releases.
+The specific rules that we need to follow will be detailed in the release.

 ### Puzzle Data Structure